Managing regulatory fees

 Fee Exemption

-This parameter indicates whether business to business sales are exempt from paying the fee.
-If the customer is exempt (assuming a valid VAT identifier is provided) then you should specify a value such as exempt.
+This parameter indicates whether business-to-business sales are exempt from paying the fee.
+If the customer is exempt (assuming a valid VAT identifier is provided), then you should specify a value such as exempt.
 A non-exempt specification would mean the sale is not exempt from fees.

 Brand Name